 *Depends on how complete they are as well as if it’s a single record or an entire database

-Note: Prices can vary over time and prices listed above are an estimation and aggregation based on reference articles and hands on experience of Experian cyber analyst the last two years.
+Note: Prices can vary over time and prices listed below are an estimation and aggregation based on reference articles and hands on experience of Experian cyber analyst the last two years.

 How are criminals purchasing this information on the dark web?